 - Hotel Marinapark Volendam – right in the center of Volendam, if you are lucky and catch some sunny days, you might even get some beach time.

 - Charming skipper’s lodge – what can be more authentic than spending a night in this place?
-Just have a look and come back afterwards and let me know.
+Just have a look and come back afterward and let me know.

 - Edam house – head a bit further from Volendam to Edam and rent this beautiful romantic old house.
 I would surely love to spend a few days here and taste the cheese, explore the countryside, see the windmills.

 This town was probably the most beautiful place to visit in The Netherlands!

 Also known as “The Venise of the North“, Ghiethoorn is a 2000 inhabitants town, without cars, where every house is placed on a small island of its own and attracts more than 1 mil. tourists yearly.